 Foreign currency can easily be exchanged at banks, some hotels and Bureau de Change kiosks, which are found at international airports and most city centers.

 Whilst exchange facilities are available at international airports and changing travelers checks can be done at most banks we recommend cash withdrawals be made from bank ATM’s.
-Nearly all Australian ATMs accept US bank cards, the rate of exchange is very competitive and the transaction is small (the fee will very from bank to bank)
+Nearly all New Zealand ATMs accept US bank cards, the rate of exchange is very competitive and the transaction is small (the fee will very from bank to bank)

 All goods and services are subject to a 15% Goods and Services Tax (GST) included in the displayed price.
 Visitors cannot claim this tax back; however when a supplier ships a major purchase to a visitor's home address the GST will not be charged.